aaaddress1/PR0CESS/miniHerpaderping/README.md

 # miniHerpaderping

-yeah, just nothing but the Porcess Herpaderping. an easier edition PoC to learn :)
+yeah, just nothing but the Process Herpaderping. an easier edition PoC to learn :)

 ![](Demo.png)